supasteev0/aws-sqs-operator/README.md

 Don't forget to change the namespace in the role policy condition if you deployed the operator in another namespace.

-Once the IAM role has been created, you can add the `eks.amazonaws.com/role-arn` annotation to the `aws-sqs-operator` serviceaccount:
+Once the IAM role has been created, you can add the `eks.amazonaws.com/role-arn` annotation to the `aws-sqs-operator-manager` serviceaccount:

 ```yaml
   annotations: